Profunctor Optics, a Categorical Update: Examples of optics

-Folds admit a concrete description that we can reach by eliminating the coend.
-From the definition of coend as colimits, a coend from a diagram category with a terminal object is determined by the value at the terminal object.
+Folds admit a concrete description, $\V(S, \ListMonad A)$, which can be reached from the definition of coends as colimits.
+A coend from a diagram category with a terminal object is determined by the value at the terminal object and here, $\ListMonad$ is the terminal object.
+The same technique can be used to prove that the optic for the slice category over a monad \(\mathcal{G} \colon \V \to \V\) has a concrete form given by \(\C(S, \mathcal{G}A)\). \end{definition}